GrayJyy/foundry-snippets/README.md

 And more code snippets like `test`,`expect emit`,`expect revert`,`prank`,`deal`,`wrap`....

-If you have any questions, please let me know directly in the discussion board...
+If you have any questions, please let me know directly in the discussion board ---> https://github.com/GrayJyy/foundry-snippets

 Now,just enjoy it~~~